jwburke02/whereto-resource/README_SOFTWARE.md

 <br />

 ## Frontend Dev Tool Information

+The WhereTo frontend is constructed with an array of development tools and services designed to create a responsive and user-friendly mobile application.
+Key technologies and services include:
+- React Native: Utilized for building cross-platform mobile applications.
+- React Native Maps: Facilitates the display and interaction with geographical data.
+- React Native Dropdown Picker: Provides dropdown selections for user inputs.
+- Axios: Manages API requests to the backend.
+- Google Places API: Enhances address input functionality through autocomplete suggestions.
+- Expo Location: Fetches the geographical location of the user.

+Development of the WhereTo frontend requires the following environment setup:
+- Install Node.js and npm, which includes the React Native command-line interface, the JavaScript runtime and package manager needed to       manage the application's dependencies
+- Use Expo CLI for running the application on a simulator or a physical device, which requires the installation of Expo Go on the latter.
+- React Native CLI: A command-line tool for initializing and working with React Native projects.

+Install Expo CLI
+Open a terminal or command prompt, and install the Expo CLI globally using npm by running:
+- `npm install -g expo-cli`

+Install the Expo Go App
+- Download the Expo Go app from the Google Play Store or Apple App Store on your mobile device.
+- Make sure your computer and mobile device are connected to the same Wi-Fi network.

+For detailed interaction with backend services, developers should:
+- Configure Axios to connect with the backend server, whether it's hosted locally or on the cloud.
+- Manage API keys for Google Places API securely.

+The frontend integrates with cloud services when hosted on platforms such as Expo, which facilitates the building, deployment, and quick iteration of React Native applications.
+For local development, React Native Debugger or similar tools can be used for debugging and state management inspection.

+### Google API and Account Set Up

+In order to use the Street View and Geocoding APIs from Google, you will need access to them via an API key.
+This API key must be granted permission under the Google Cloud Console to access the Street View and Geocoding APIs.
+Inside of the config.py file in the backend, map_api_key is stored.
+This key is the API key for all Google services used by WhereTo via HTTP request.
+The following process is how to obtain a valid API key for these Google services:
+1. Sign into your Google account, and go to: https://console.cloud.google.com/
+2. Create a New Project, giving it a Project Name
+3. With that project selected on the console, navigate to the `APIs & Services` tab, and click on the `+ ENABLE APIS AND SERVICES` button
+4. Enable the following APIs: `Places API`
+5. Place the automatically created API key into the map_api_key value in config.py.
+This will enable application connectivity with Google API services for Geocoding and Street View Static APIs.

 ## Backend Dev Tool Information

 The backend system relies on the following list of developement tools and essential services: